FantasticHac/jira-sla/README.md

 This Forge app provides insight into the health of Jira issues.
 The app determines issue health using the number of unresolved issues linked, number of days without updates, and how many sprints have contained the issue.

+## Requirements

+See [Set up Forge](https://developer.atlassian.com/platform/forge/set-up-forge/) for instructions to get set up.

+## Quick start

+Once you have logged into the CLI (`forge login`), follow the steps below to install the app onto your site:

+1. Clone this repository
+2. Run `forge register` to register a new copy of this app to your developer account
+3. Run `npm install` to install your dependencies
+4. Run `forge deploy` to deploy the app into the default environment
+5. Run `forge install` and follow the prompts to install the app

 ### Issue Glance

 The app adds the *Open Issue Health Monitor* button using an